ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 The code for this step is contained in the sixt code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because the paper from [Pierre Sermanet and Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) suggest that color don't have a big positive impact on the result.
+As a first step, I decided to convert the images to grayscale because the paper from [Pierre Sermanet and Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) suggests that color has no relevant impact on the result.
-At the same time I performed a image rezise to 32x32.
+At the same time I performed a image resize to 32x32x1.

-To decrease the effect of different light conditions one the traffic signs I used a [local histogram equalization](http://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html)
+To decrease the effect of different light conditions of the traffic signs I used a [local histogram equalization](http://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html)

 ![alt text][image11]

-As a last step after the  Keras data argumentation, I normalized the image data because that's lead to a more stable convergence of weight and biases.
+As a last step after the  Keras data argumentation, I normalized the image data because this leads to a more stable convergence of weight and biases.

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The traffic sign dataset was already splitted into train, test and validation.
 The code for loading the data is in the first code block.

-The sixth to ninth code cell of the IPython notebook contains the code for augmenting the data set with the Keras [ImageDataGenerator](https://keras.io/preprocessing/image/).
+The sixth to ninth code cell of the IPython notebook contains the code for augmenting the data set with the Keras [ImageDataGenerator](https://keras.io/preprocessing/image/) class.
-I decided to generate additional data because the traffic sign classes were not balanced.
+I decided to generate additional data because the classes of traffic signs were not balanced.
-To add more data to the the data set, I used the following techniques
+To add more data to the the data set I used the following techniques

 1. rotation_range to simulate traffic signs on rising  roads with a max angle of 20°
 2. width_shift_range and height_shift_range to make the classifier more robust to where the traffic sign is located insight  the image